ibm-cloud-docs/cloud-infrastructure/monitoring-no-driver-mode.md

 ## {{site.data.keyword.mon_full_notm}} 'no driver mode' metrics
 {: #monitoring-light-metrics}

-{{site.data.keyword.mon_full_notm}} collects basic Gen 1 and Gen 2 virtual server instance metrics such as CPU usage, disk usage, network traffic, and memory.
+{{site.data.keyword.mon_full_notm}} collects basic virtual server instance metrics such as CPU usage, disk usage, network traffic, and memory.
 These metrics are stored in {{site.data.keyword.mon_full_notm}}.
 You can access metrics through the prebuilt monitoring dashboard.
 {: shortdesc}

 Use the following table to see which metrics are available in 'no driver mode'.